cdoublev/css/doc/parse/README.md

 >
 > [...] webcompat requires stylesheets to appear to be parsed atomically - if you can see the stylesheet, it needs to contain all of its rules fully parsed. [...]

-A strict interpretation of *before you can see the stylesheet* would mean that *parse a CSS stylesheet* should occur in `CSSStyleSheet.constructor()`, which would have to receive the raw CSS rules.
+A strict interpretation of *before you can see the stylesheet* would mean that *parse a CSS stylesheet* should run in `CSSStyleSheet.constructor()`, which would have to receive the raw CSS rules.
 This way, *parse a CSS stylesheet* and *parse a stylesheet* would both be kind of returning a `CSSStyleSheet`.

-But it rather means that the style sheet should contain all of its rules before appearing outside of the CSS parser.
+But it rather means that the style sheet must contain all its rules before appearing outside of the CSS parser.

 WIP

-## Recursive descent parser with backtracking (statefull parser)
+## Overview of the parsing model

 WIP